Karl Jenkins: Lyrics

-Awards and honors
+Awards and honours

 Jenkins was awarded an honorary doctorate in music by the University of Wales in 2006.
 He has been made both a fellow (FRAM) and an associate (ARAM) of the Royal Academy of Music in 2003, and a room has been named in his honour.
 He also has had fellowships at Cardiff University (2005), the Royal Welsh College of Music & Drama, Trinity College Carmarthen and Swansea Metropolitan University.
 In 2022, he was elected as an Honorary Fellow of the Learned Society of Wales (HonFLSW).

 In 2008, Jenkins' The Armed Man was listed as No. 1 in Classic FM's "Top 10 by living composers".

 He has been awarded an honorary doctorate in music by the University of Leicester, the Chancellor's Medal by the University of Glamorgan and honorary visiting professorships at Thames Valley University, London College of Music and the ATriUM, Cardiff.

 Jenkins was appointed an Officer of the Order of the British Empire (OBE) in the 2005 New Year Honours and promoted to Commander of the same Order (CBE) in the 2010 Birthday Honours, in both cases for services to music.
 In the 2015 Birthday Honours he was made a Knight Bachelor "for services to Composing and Crossing Musical Genres."

 Jenkins is joint president of the British Double Reed Society and Patron of the International Schools Choral Music Society (ISCMS).

 In 2016, Jenkins received the BASCA Gold Badge Award for his unique contribution to music.

 Jenkins' work Tros y Garreg (Welsh for Crossing the Stone) was performed at the coronation of King Charles III in 2023, with Jenkins in attendance.

+In 2026, The Armed Man was listed as No. 1 in the Classic FM Hall of Fame, the first time a living composer has featured in the top spot.